-Barrett’s esophagus is only important because it raises your risk of cancer.
+Barrett’s esophagus is only important because it raises your risk of esophagus cancer.
 If you already have cancer, having Barrett’s is not important.

 Invasive or infiltrating means that cancer cells have grown beyond the mucosa (the inner lining of the esophagus).
 This means that it is a true cancer and not a pre-cancer.

-On a biopsy, only a small sample of tissue is removed, and the pathologist usually cannot tell how deeply the tumor is invading.
-The depth of invasion will be measured when the entire tumor is removed at surgery.
+No, all it means is that it is a true cancer (and not a pre-cancer).
+On a biopsy, only a small sample of tissue is removed, and the pathologist usually cannot tell how deeply the tumor is invading into the wall of the esophagus.

 Sometimes, it is just divided into 2 grades: well-moderately differentiated and poorly differentiated.

-Copyright 2011 Association of Directors of Anatomic and Surgical Pathology, adapted with permission by the American Cancer Society.
+Copyright 2017 Association of Directors of Anatomic and Surgical Pathology, adapted with permission by the American Cancer Society.